etiennedesfontaines/frontend-mentor/newbie/stats-preview-card-component-main/README.md

 ## My process

-I chose to follow a Mobile-first workflow.
+I chose to follow a mobile-first workflow.

 My initial step was to sketch a quick overview of the project on a piece of paper.
-It helped me deside how to structure my HTML and plan my CSS.
+It helped me decide how to structure my HTML and plan my CSS.

 Once the HTML was done, I focused on the mobile styling, then on the desktop styling, working from top to bottom on each.

 I then used my browser dev tools to check the card component for responsiveness on a few other devices and orientations, making any adjustments that seemed necessary.
 I recognize this was not requested by the brief, but I decided that were it a client brief I would have made the extra time and effort to ensure greater responsiveness, so I treated it in the same manner.

-Finally I refactored my code - simplifying obtuse sections and removing redundant comments - and refined my process documentation.
+Finally I refactored my code - simplifying obtuse sections, removing redundant comments.
+After which I refined my process documentation.

 ### Built with